MLeidel/Desk-Queue/README.md

 # descq
 ### for Linux
 #### Streamline Workflow
-descq (DeskQ) is a GUI-Internet-search-window with added productivity like clipboard archiving and retrieval, and custom command aliasing.
+descq (DeskQ) is a desktop GUI-Internet-search-window
+with added productivity like clipboard archiving
+and retrieval, and custom command aliasing.

 **Features:**